 In addition, no assurance or representation is given by the Issuer or the Joint Lead Managers as to the suitability or reliability for any purpose whatsoever of the Second Party Opinion or any other opinion, certification or report of any third party (whether or not solicited by the Group) which may be made available in connection with the issue of the Notes and/or the GSS Framework established by the Group, and in particular with any Eligible Green Assets to fulfil any environmental, green, sustainability, social and/or other criteria.
 For the avoidance of doubt, the Second Party Opinion is not incorporated by reference in, and does not form part of, this Prospectus.
 Any such opinion or certification is not, and should not be deemed to be, a recommendation by the Issuer, the Joint Lead Managers or any other person to buy, sell or hold any of the Notes.
 Any such opinion or certification will also only be current as of the date on which that opinion is initially issued.
-Prospective investors must determine for themselves the relevance of any such opinion or certification and/or the information contained therein and/or the provider of such opinion or certification for the purpose of any investment in the Notes.
+Prospective investors must determine for themselves the relevance of any such opinion or certification for the purpose of any investment in the Notes.
 As at the date of this Prospectus, the providers of such opinions and certifications are not subject to any specific regulatory or other regime or oversight.